kunukn/react-collapse/README.md

 #### `elementType` : string

 You can specify the HTML element type for the collapse component.
-By default the element type is a `div` element.
+By default, the element type is a `div` element.

 ```jsx
 const MyComponent = ({ isOpen }) => (